icgowtham/produmer/README.md

 ## Running the application

-Under one SSH terminal start the Celery worker(s) from the project directory:
+Under one SSH terminal start the Celery worker(s) from the project directory (virtual environment is required):
 ```sh
 $ celery -A tasks.tasks worker --loglevel=info
 ```

-In another SSH terminal, change to the project directory and execute the client code:
+In another SSH terminal, change to the project directory and execute the client code (virtual environment is required):
 ```sh
 python3 client.py
 ```